Internetek/ScreenConnect/README.md

 For installing ScreenConnect, using a self-signed certicate works fine with ThreatLocker.
 Uninstall works fine as well.
 For automated upgrades within ScreenConnect, the downloaded EXE extracts a MSI that isn't signed and has a randomized name.
 We got around this by using this script, ran by DRMM, to pull down the MSI update, extracting the files, and overwriting the existing install.

+.REQUIREMENTS

+This script requires 7zip to be installed.
+We download 7zip alongside the script in our RMM, so you'll need to do the same or something similar.

 .VARIABLES